-Budgets are adopted on a basis of accounting consistent with accounting principles generally accepted in the United States of America (GAAP) for all governmental funds except the capital projects funds, which adopt project-length budgets.
-The Coronavirus Rescue Act Fund did not incur any expenditures; therefore, no budget was presented.
+Budgets are adopted on a basis of accounting consistent with accounting principles generally accepted in the United States of America (GAAP) for all governmental funds except the capital projects funds, which adopts project-length budgets.
 All annual appropriations lapse at fiscal year-end.